Botanical Name: Oncidium species and hybrids

 O. varicosum, shown above, is a popular species, producing a shower of bright, sunny blooms.

 'Sharry Baby' shown below, is an easy orchid for beginners, offering a profusion of red and white, sweetly scented flowers.
+It's easy to see why this is one of the most popular Oncidiums.

 Shed some light.
-Oncidium orchid plants need plenty of light, but not direct sun.
+Oncidium orchid plants need plenty of light all year, but not direct sun.
 If you don't have a spot near a window, artificial lighting works beautifully.
 Fluorescent bulbs are efficient.
 Use 1 warm white tube and 1 cool white tube under a reflector.
 Place orchids about 6 inches (20 cm) beneath the light for 14-16 hours a day.
 It's also important to give them darkness at night.
 Plants need a rest, too.

 Got a reluctant bloomer?
 Give your orchid slightly cooler nighttime temperatures to spark blooming.
 A 15° difference will do.
 Oncidiums will tolerate varying temperatures from 55° nights up to 75° days.
 Blooming time varies by species and some give more than 1 show of blooms throughout the year.
-With good oncidium orchid care, you can expect blooms year after year.
+With good Oncidium orchid care, you can expect blooms year after year.

 Light: Good orchid care also includes bright, indirect sunlight.
 Don't have space near a bright window?
 Fluorescent lights work well, too.